-If your child is abent due to illness you are expected to inform school of the nature of the Illness.
+If your child is absent due to illness you are expected to inform school of the nature of the illness.

 If your child is recovering from illness and still needs medication but is well enough to come to school, you may complete a permission slip at the office to allow first aid staff to administer medication.
 It is the parents' responsibility to bring and collect medication themselves.
 Medication can only be administered if it has been prescribed by a GP.
 This includes medicines containing Ibruprofen.
 The exception to this is paracetamol based medicines which can be administered with parental consent.

-Asthma cards need to be completed by parents and are available from the school office.
+Asthma cards need to be completed by parents.